138paulmiller/aug/README.md

 ## Usage

-### Setup Virtual Machine
+### Virtual Machine

-1. Initialize the Aug Virtual Machine(VM).
-To do this, first startup the VM `aug_vm* vm = aug_startup(NULL);`
+1. Initialize the Aug Virtual Machine (VM).
+To do this, first startup the VM

+`aug_vm* vm = aug_startup(NULL);`

 An optional error messaging handler can be provided as such